 Prevalon® Turn and Position Systems

 Turning and repositioning patients is critically important for preventing sacral pressure ulcers.
 Unfortunately, due to physical demands and time constraints, it can be difficult to comply to your facility’s turning schedule.
 In addition to these challenges, your in-bed patients are at an increased risk because they are 37x more likely to develop a sacral pressure ulcer when they are immobile and incontinent.1 The uniquely designed Prevalon Turn & Position System requires 90% less exertion to position your patients vs. draw sheets.2 This nurse-friendly system makes it safe and easy for you to protect your patients from sacral pressure ulcers by addressing the factors that put your patients at risk while offloading the sacrum, minimizing friction and shear, and managing moisture.
-START A FREE TRIAL
+START A TRIAL

 The Prevalon Turn & Position System, unlike lift slings and plastic slide sheets, offloads the sacrum and helps maintain a 30-degree side lying position.
 It also stays under your patient at all times so it’s always ready to assist with turning, repositioning, and boosting.
 This makes it possible for you to achieve compliance to a q2° turning protocol while providing the best care and minimizing additional stress on your patient.